jrmullen/Watchdog/README.md

 Dynamic DNS Account Setup:

-	1. Sign up for a free dynamic DNS account here: https://www.noip.com/sign-up This will give you a free URL that will <br />
-		redirect to your public IP address.
+	1. Sign up for a free dynamic DNS account here: https://www.noip.com/sign-up This will give you a free URL that will redirect to your public IP address.

 	2. Since your public IP is dynamic you'll need to install the DNS update client (https://www.noip.com/download).
-This <br />
-	will update your public IP whenever it renews so it can redirect to your custom URL.
-Some routers come preconfigured  <br />
-	with DDNS updaters built in and you'll just have to login to your No-IP account.
-In that case you wouldn't need the   <br />
+This will update your public IP whenever it renews so it can redirect to your custom URL.
+Some routers come preconfigured with DDNS updaters built in and you'll just have to login to your No-IP account.
+In that case you wouldn't need the update client.
-	update client.

 	3. You'll also need to set a static IP or create a DHCP reservation for whichever device you want to remote into.